xak2000/nomad/website/source/docs/job-specification/logs.html.md

   </tr>
 </table>

-The `logs` stanza configures the log rotation policy for a task's `stdout` and `stderr`.
+The `logs` block configures the log rotation policy for a task's `stdout` and `stderr`.
 Logging is enabled by default with sane defaults (provided in the parameters section below), and there is currently no way to disable logging for tasks.
-The `logs` stanza allows for finer-grained control over how Nomad handles log files.
+The `logs` block allows for finer-grained control over how Nomad handles log files.

 Nomad's log rotation works by writing stdout/stderr output from tasks to a file